 apiVersion: v1 kind: ConfigMap metadata: name: gitlab-runner namespace: gitlab data: config.toml: | concurrent = 4 [[runners]] name = "Kubernetes Runner" url = "https://gitlab.com/" token = "xxxxx" executor = "kubernetes" [runners.cache] [runners.kubernetes] host = "" bearer_token_overwrite_allowed = false namespace = "gitlab" namespace_overwrite_allowed = "" privileged = true service_account_overwrite_allowed = "" pod_annotations_overwrite_allowed = ""

-concurrent specifies the number of parallel jobs that the runner will run, and the privileged field should be set to true if you plan on using the docker:dind image as a service.
-If you do so, do not forget to set the DOCKER_HOST environment variable in your build container to tcp://localhost:2375 in your Settings –> CI/CD from your root directory where you can see all the projects.
+concurrent specifies the number of parallel jobs that the runner will run.
+Next, set the privileged field to true if you plan on using the docker:dind image as a service.
+If you do so, set the DOCKER_HOST environment variable in your build container to tcp://localhost:2375 in your Settings –> CI/CD from your root directory where you can see all the projects.

 After this you can pack the gitlab-runner into a deployment and mount the configmap like this: